electrichive/waggledance/electric-hive-learning-guide.md

 * REST APIs
 * Compiled languages: Mess around with C, C++, C#, Java, Go, Rust,
 * Database usage
-    * SQL and relational databases like PostgreSQL, MySQL/MariaDB
+    * SQL and relational databases: Try PostgreSQL
-    * NoSQL databases like MongoDB
+    * NoSQL databases: Try MongoDB
-* Web Frameworks:
+* Javacript Web Frameworks:
-    * React
+    * Try React

 ### Data Structures & Algorithms
 You may have noticed by now that the madness of technical interviews focuses on algorithms and data structures.
 On your own time, begin studying this course: